aidenwaring/CA_T1A1_Workbook/README.md

 The compiler is taking your human-readable source code, analyzing it, then producing a computer-readable code called machine code (binary).
 Some compilers will (instead of going straight to machine code) go to assembly, or a different human-readable language.
 When a program is compiled it is often compiled for a specific platform (e.g., IBM platform) that works with IBM compatible computers, but not other platforms (e.g., Apple platform).
 [Reference](https://www.computerhope.com/jargon/c/compile.htm)

 An interpreter is a computer program that directly executes instructions written in a programming or scripting language, without requiring them previously to have been compiled into a machine language program.
 An interpreter transforms or interprets a high-level programming code into code that can be understood by the machine (machine code) or into an intermediate language that can be easily executed as well.
 The interpreter reads each statement of code and then converts or executes it directly.
 Since an interpreter reads and then executes code in a single process, it very useful for scripting and other small programs.
-As such, it is commonly installed on Web servers, which run a lot of executable scripts.[Reference](https://www.techopedia.com/definition/7793/interpreter)
+As such, it is commonly installed on Web servers, which run a lot of executable scripts.
+[Reference](https://www.techopedia.com/definition/7793/interpreter)

 In most cases, a compiler is more favorable since its output runs much faster compared to a line-by-line interpretation.
 However, since interpretation happens per line or statement, it can be stopped in the middle of execution to allow for either code modification or debugging.
 Both have their advantages and disadvantages and are not mutually exclusive; this means that they can be used in conjunction as most integrated development environments employ both compilation and translation for some high-level languages.
 [Reference](https://www.techopedia.com/definition/7793/interpreter)